 However, many find CBT is too superficial and mechanical.
 While an advocate of Stoic philosophy—having written a defense of it in Philosophy for Life (2012)—Jules Evans reneges a bit on rational self-analysis.
 No longer identifying as a Stoic, Evans contends, “There is something to be said for those moments when we lose control, when we surrender to something greater than us, even if it means going beyond critical rationality.
 The Stoics had little positive to say about romantic love, or intoxication, or music, dancing, and the arts in general.”
 Each of these attracts flashes of euphoria, often in the context of community.
 Alternatively, Stoicism is a solitary philosophy.
 As Evans points out, “[It] lacks rituals, myths, and festivals, which have helped humans find ecstasy over the millennia.”

 We are wrong to resist ecstatic experience—for it heals, inspires, and connects us.
-The reality is we can learn to lose control and flourish in the 21st-century—with a pragmatic, empirical approach toward that which we don’t fully understand but so deeply ache.
+The reality is we can learn to lose control and flourish in the twenty-first century—with a pragmatic, empirical approach toward that which we don’t fully understand but so deeply ache.

 Many Pathways Up the Mountain (or Through It)